 Eligibility

-- Applicants must be from Athabasca University, the University of Alberta, the University of Calgary, or the University of Lethbridge.
+- Applicants must hold a primary appointment at Athabasca University, the University of Alberta, the University of Calgary, or the University of Lethbridge.

-- Doctoral students may apply with their supervisor as a project member to administer the funds on behalf of the doctoral student.
+- Postdoctoral scholars and doctoral students/candidates may apply with their supervisor as a project member to administer the funds on their behalf.

 - Early Career Researchers (ECR) will be given preference.
-In recognition of the unique experiences and structural barriers faced by Indigenous scholars, ECR Indigenous scholars also include PhD students, postdoctoral scholars, and other pre-faculty researchers.
-For academic staff, an ECR is generally defined as a researcher within five years of the date of their first independent research-related appointment (excluding relevant leaves).
+In recognition of the unique experiences and structural barriers faced by Indigenous scholars, ECR Indigenous scholars also include postdoctoral scholars and PhD students/candidates..
+For independent researchers, an ECR is generally defined as a researcher within five years of the date of their first independent research-related appointment (excluding relevant leaves).

 More Details